 Well, it’s a good thing May the 4th (Star Wars Day) is less than a few light years away because that date is a pretty big deal to Star Wars fans big and small (and many at your school there are, as Yoda would say).
-Below, we’ve rounded up 26 fun ideas for a school-friendly showing of Star Wars: The Force Awakens.
+Below, we’ve rounded up 26 fun ideas for a fun Star Wars-theme family event at school.

 1. Got a few closet Star Wars nerds on your board?
 Here’s a tip: They should probably be in charge.

 2. Grab a few shirts for your volunteers to wear at your event.
 We’re pretty sure these’ll do.

 3. There’s nothing like a good Yoda meme to get kids talking about your event.